Freight Shipping from Norfolk to Hartford

 How much does it cost to ship freight from Norfolk to Hartford?

-Full truckload (FTL) rates from Norfolk, VA to Hartford, CT currently range from $1,092-$1,346 for a standard dry van load over the 508-mile route.
+Full truckload (FTL) rates from Norfolk, VA to Hartford, CT currently range $1,092-$1,346 (roughly $2.18-$2.66 per mile over 508 miles).
 LTL shipments typically cost $479-$832 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Norfolk to Hartford?

-Standard FTL transit from Norfolk to Hartford is approximately 9 hrs by truck over 508 miles.
+Standard FTL transit from Norfolk to Hartford is approximately 9 hrs by truck over 508 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Norfolk International Terminals (NIT) to CSX West Springfield (MA) Terminal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Norfolk to Hartford freight?